danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-19-using-moq-with-nunit.md

 ```

 Since the two test cases use the same object instances, their verifications will
 not work as expected.
-The repository's Get function will be called twice, since
+The repository's `Get` function will be called twice, since
 both test cases call it.

-The solution is (thanks, Micke!) to replace `[TextFixtureSetUp]` with `[SetUp]`.
+The solution is to replace `[TextFixtureSetUp]` with `[SetUp]`.
+The former is
-The first is called once, prior to all tests, which the second is called before
-each test case.
+called once, prior to all tests, which the latter is called before each test case.